FFDA/SourCherry/README.md

 ## Limitations

-* Right now it can only open databases based on XML files in read only mode.
+* Right now it can only open databases in read only mode.
 * There is a possibility that not all text will be displayed.
 * Some text most definitely will be missing some formatting and it will look differently compared to how it looks in CherryTree.
 * Password protected databases can be opened only on phones with Android 8 or later.